Updated on February 25, 2018

-The triquetra also known as the celtic knot is used to symbolize how a leader can build The Circle of Trust.
+The triquetra, also known as the celtic knot, is used to symbolize how a leader can build The Circle of Trust.
 It is a dynamic process that evolves and flows.
-There is no beginning and ending.
+There is no beginning and no ending.
 Trust is complex and is an interlaced pattern reflecting all areas of leadership.

 What people value is linked to their emotions.
 Goleman et al. (2004) have linked the pleasure of what motivates a person to the brain’s prefrontal area, which monitors feelings and emotions: “Self-awareness means having a deep understanding of one’s emotions, as well as one’s strengths and limitations and one’s values and motives” (Self-Awareness section, para.
 1).
 Reflection and thoughtfulness are also aspects of being self-aware.
 To be self-aware and develop personal mastery, Senge, Kleiner, Roberts, Ross, and Smith (1994) suggested following Robert Fritz’s three-stage process: articulate a personal vision, have a clear picture of the current reality clearly, and make a commitment to create the results you want (p.
 194).
 It is important for a leader to have a personal vision first and then cocreate a shared vision.

 Communication is an essential component in creating trust because it is important to convey a shared vision and to be able to communicate in times of crisis.
 A transformational leader can communicate a shared vision that sets the stage for collaboration and mutual effort, especially in times of change (Sullivan, Orchard, & Umoquit, 2011).
 It is essential for leaders to understand the mental models by using dialogue, advocacy, and inquiry and by sharing information.